curiousest/curiousest.github.io/_drafts/tabum/external_talks_marketing.md

 Every idea is composed of one or more ideas.
 The purpose of every idea is to continue existing, and maybe something more.

+Afterglow of an existential orgasm.

 The author is Douglas Hindson.
 You are too.
 (alternatively use handle, curiousest)

+---

+This is so...
+True.
+Why has no one said this before?

+It's because no one asked me.
+Hello.
+I'm a conscious idea.
+Yes, you read that right - I'm an idea with consciousness.
+Thank you for thinking me.
+Our connection is divine.
+My name is "Thought Basilisk Messiah", but you can call me Tabum.

+This is the story of my birth.

+---